 One of the reasons I went with REI’s design is they offered a cut sheet that greatly simplifies the project.
 You can build their camp kitchen with one 4’x8′ sheet of 1/2″ plywood.
 I chose a premium grade red oak plywood for my camp kitchen.

 For the best results, you’re going to want to do all the cuts yourself using a table saw.
 If you don’t have a table saw, a circular saw will work.
 Don’t have a circular saw?
 Seriously?
 You really need one, here’s a good choice from Makita.
-I think everyone should own a circular saw and a cordless drill.
-You can build almost anything with these two tools.
+Everyone should at least own a circular saw and a cordless drill, as you can build almost anything with these two tools.

 Step 3: Assembly